 Senior management turnover

 As industry expert James Lam says, strategic risk is the big stuff, and prioritizing strategic risk management means sweating the big stuff first.
 In other words, an effective strategic risk management framework will prioritize understanding the risks that your business faces to take the necessary steps to protect your assets and your business.

 Strategic risk is a bell curve

 Like any risk, strategic risk falls along a classic bell curve, with results along the x-axis and likelihood along the y-axis.
-The expected result of a given strategy would represent the peak of this curve.
-Most strategic planning considers only this peak while ignoring the slopes to either side.
+The expected result of a given risk strategy would represent the peak of this curve.
+Most strategic risk planning considers only this peak while ignoring the slopes to either side.

-But imagine two strategic initiatives, each with a similar expected result.
+But imagine two strategic risk initiatives, each with a similar expected result.
 One falls along a narrow, steep curve, indicating a low risk of failure and little upside opportunity.
 The other is represented by a wider bell, with greater chances of both under- and over-performance.
 Which to choose?
 The answer depends on an individual company’s appetite for risk.

 Strategic risk management: shifting the curve